tintin10q/computational-linguistics-summary/Prediction/Hidden Markov Models.md

 # Hidden Markov Models

-This is like a [markov model](Markov%20models.md) but we also care about hidden states.
-In PoS tagging we don't observe the states we want to predict as we do in [Language Modeling](Language%20Modeling.md).
-Basically the [PoS](../Languages/Parts%20of%20Speech.md) tags are hidden.
+Hidden Markov Models (HMM) are like a [Markov model](Markov%20models.md), but we also care about hidden states.
+In PoS tagging we don't observe the states we want to predict as we do in [language modeling](Language%20Modeling.md).
+Basically, the [PoS](../Languages/Parts%20of%20Speech.md) tags are hidden.
 We observe a sequence of words and want to find the best sequence of tags for that particular sequence of words out of all possible sequence of tags.

 A Hidden Markov Model (HMM) consists of the following components:
-- Q - A finite set of N states.
+- Q – A finite set of N states (hidden).
-- A - A state transition probability matrix.
+- A – A state transition probability matrix.
 - $\pi$ - An initial probability distribution.
-- O - A sequence of T observations.
+- O – A sequence of T observations.
-- B - An observation likelihood matrix.
+- B – An observation likelihood matrix.
 Probability for a specific observation.

-The last 2 of these are what is different from [Markov models](Markov%20models.md).
+The last 2 of these are different from normal Markov models.
 But the difference is that we use Q, A and $\pi$ for the hidden states.
-So the states in Q are not visible to any more.
+So the states in Q are not visible on the surface any more.
 With O and B we encode what we know or what is visible.
 We do know that Q contains BoS and EoS.

 ## Components